freenas/freenas-docs/userguide/storage.rst

 Replications require a source system with dataset snapshots and a destination that can store the copied data.
-Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the local system and the remote system must be configured to allow :ref:`SSH` connections.
-Replications to the local system do not require configuring SSH.
+Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the source system and the destination system must be configured to allow :ref:`SSH` connections.
+Local replications do not require configuring SSH.

 First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.